 - Take breaks as often as needed or allowed

 Being aware, knowing the risks, and taking steps to protect yourself are the frontline against the dangers of heat-related illnesses.

-If you have questions about heat-related illnesses and your legal rights as a maritime worker, contact Brown & Brothers to discuss your situation.
+If you have questions about heat-related illnesses and your legal rights as a maritime worker, contact us to discuss your situation.
+Learn more about maritime attorneys.
 Fill out our simple online form to get more information, or to schedule a free case evaluation.